DanielLukic/gofi/README.md

 # gofi

 Gofi is a tool for listing and selecting active windows on your desktop.
-It uses a client-daemon architecture for efficient window monitoring and selection.

 ## How it Works

-Gofi employs a client-daemon model:
+Gofi runs as a single process that:

-*   **Daemon:** Runs in the background, monitors X11 window events (creation, deletion, focus changes).
-It maintains an up-to-date list of active windows.
+*   Monitors X11 window events (creation, deletion, focus changes) in real-time

-*   **Client:** Communicates with the daemon via IPC to retrieve the window list.
+*   Maintains an up-to-date list of active windows
-    It then uses the `st` terminal to display this list, leveraging `fzf` for interactive fuzzy searching and selection.
-Once a window is selected, the client uses `wmctrl` to bring it into focus. `wmctrl` and `xkill` are also used for managing existing `gofi` windows.
+*   Uses the `st` terminal to display this list, leveraging `fzf` for interactive fuzzy searching and selection
+*   Uses `wmctrl` to bring the selected window into focus
+*   Uses `wmctrl` and `xkill` to manage existing `gofi` windows

 ## Usage

-Two primary scenarios:

-1. Reconfigure your "Alt-Tab" (or equivalent) to call `gofi`.
+Reconfigure your "Alt-Tab" (or equivalent) to call `gofi`.
 It will show a terminal and run gofi inside it.

-2. Call `gofi -tui` inside a terminal to run gofi without spawning a new terminal.

-A daemon will be auto-spawned in both cases, if not already running.

 Use "Enter" to select the window to activate aka jump to.
 Type a few letters to find the window you want to select.